hmslima/sambahsacompletegrammar/sambahsa.md

 **Ne weiko in tod dom esdi i payghent me –** I don't live in that house even if they pay me.

-**I men Chineses name ir land Zhōngguó, quo hat dahn id Sambahsa Giungkwok, esdi tod nam est neter nudt in id official nam ios Popules Respublic China, ni in tod ios Respublic China (Taywan) –** Chinese do call their country Zhōngguó, what has given the Sambahsa Giungkwok, even if this name is neither used in the official name of the People's Republic of China, nor in Taiwan's one
+**I men Chineses name ir land Zhōngguó, quo hat dahn id Sambahsa Giungkwok, esdi tod nam est neter nudt in id official nam ios Popules Respublic China, ni in tod ios Respublic China (Taywan).
+China de gwehmt ex id nam ios megil cesar Qin Shi Huangdi (246-210 pre JC) –** Chinese do call their country Zhōngguó, what has given the Sambahsa Giungkwok, even if this name is neither used in the official name of the People's Republic of China, nor in Taiwan's one.
+“China” comes from the name of the great emperor Qin Shi Huangdi (246-210 B.C.)
+    If you didn’t understand the use of “… men (…) de …”, in the chapter “Enclitics and Proclitics” there is an explanation.

 **Eni {Eni} –** within, inside